 The companies that are poised to succeed in this new epoch of internet usage are those that are capitalizing on the uniqueness of the mobile experience.

 The case of Snapchat (NYSE:SNAP) is a good example.
-Unlike its social media predecessors Facebook (NASDAQ:FB) and LinkedIn, which were both designed to be used on desktop computers and fixed-line laptops, Snapchat has only ever existed as an app.
+Unlike its social media predecessors Facebook (NASDAQ:FB) and LinkedIn, which were both designed to be used on desktop computers and fixed-line laptops, Snapchat has only ever existed as a mobile application.

-Snapchat’s success was quickly apparent when the company officially began trading on the New York Stock Exchange in March 2017.
-It was worth roughly US$25 billion, more than Twitter (NYSE:TWTR) at US$14.08 billion, although things have since changed — the current market cap of Snapchat is US$14.96 billion while Twitter’s is US$30.32 billion.
+Snapchat’s success was quickly apparent when it officially began trading on the New York Stock Exchange in March 2017.
+It was worth roughly US$25 billion, more than Twitter (NYSE:TWTR) at US$14.08 billion.
+As of mid-2020, Snapchat was still outpacing Twitter with a market cap of nearly US$32 billion.

-Mobile marketing a key market for the mobile web
+Marketing a key arena for the mobile web

 Snapchat’s value rests primarily in its ever-increasing advertising revenue.
 The strength of this model reveals another key feature of the mobile web: its revolutionary impact on marketing.
 New ways of collecting and organizing data have allowed targeted ads to supersede conventional forms of marketing, transforming companies’ means of generating user engagement and loyalty.

-Companies like SITO Mobile (NASDAQ:SITO) and Engagement Labs (TSXV:EL) are all small-cap players making a big impact in the field of mobile marketing.
-By incorporating big data, analysis and the mobile user experience, these innovators have tapped into a new market unique to the mobile web.
+Glu Mobile (NASDAQ:GLUU) and Engagement Labs (TSXV:EL,OTC Pink:ELBSF) are all small- to medium-cap players making a big impact in the field of mobile marketing.
+By incorporating big data, analysis and mobile user interaction, these innovators have tapped into a new market unique to the mobile web.

 For investors, mobile web companies are certainly becoming attractive portfolio additions.
-An ever-expanding user base, coupled with innovative tech companies that are making the most of the medium, indicate that there are numerous opportunities in this space.
+With an ever-expanding user base and innovative tech companies making the most of the medium, there are numerous opportunities in this space.
 Mobile marketing in particular is a strong area of growth.